 Common Sources of CO in AC Systems

 AC systems themselves typically do not produce carbon monoxide, as they do not burn fuel.
 However, systems integrated with gas furnaces or those that share ventilation with heating appliances can become conduits for CO entering the living spaces if there are leaks or malfunctions.
 Faulty installation, poor maintenance, or cracks in the heat exchanger can lead to CO leaks.
+The U.S. Consumer Product Safety Commission explains that carbon monoxide can come from malfunctioning fuel-burning appliances such as furnaces, fireplaces, water heaters, and stoves, making fuel-burning appliance inspection important when AC equipment shares space with heating systems.

 • Ensure professional installation and regular maintenance of your AC and heating systems.